 ~BEVERLY HILLS FILM FESTIVAL MISSION~

-The BHFF serves as a cinematic cultural template for emerging filmmakers and screenplay writers and supports their career goals by offering $1000 in the Documentary Film category, $1000 in the Short Film category, and $1000 in the Screenplay category.
-The BHFF merges today’s filmmaking pioneers with the wealth of cinematic heritage by edifying and developing the filmic community through sponsoring community-based literacy needs.
+Proudly celebrating its 23nd festival year, the Beverly Hills Film Festival serves as a cinematic cultural template for emerging filmmakers and screenplay writers and supports their career goals, merging today’s filmmaking pioneers with the wealth of cinematic heritage by edifying and developing the filmic community through sponsoring community-based literacy needs.
 Also, the BHFF aims to involve and serve the next generation of entrepreneurs, investors, leaders, and advocates in its community to provide cause work opportunities.

 ~ABOUT THE FESTIVAL~